Secure Your Bouncy Castle

 • Tests before uses, especially new equipment.

 • Blower fan may also work dysfunctionally, which will cause inflatable to be collapsed or unable to be inflated.
+If that should happen during playing, instruct and help children exit the inflatable equipment quickly and safely.

 Playground